How Exams Work

 If the exam is “CLOSED,” exam takers will not have access to applications/files/Internet.
 If the exam is "OPEN +Network" access to the internet and computer files is enabled.
 It is very important to read any messages about what access is allowed or not allowed.

 Exam4 saves information every two minutes of the exam.
 Exam4 tracks time spent on the exam, but will not automatically close the exam when your time runs out.
 It is the student's responsibility to self-monitor their time and close the exam on time.
 To finish and close an exam, click on on the upper-left hand corner “End Exam” button and "End Exam Now."
 The exam will close and the student will be prompted to submit their exam.
 Exam4 will then upload the exam to the Colorado Law Exam4 Receiver.
-Students will see a confirmation screen the exam has been uploaded.
-Once this occurs, they can click the close exam button.
 Please note that Exam4 does not send out upload notification emails.
+Students can close out Exam4 and go back into the software to see their confirmation by clicking on the "Select Existing Exam" and then click on "View Exam Submittal Receipt" to see their exam submission.

 Students should drop the paper copy of the exam booklet (and any scratch paper or notes related to the exam) into the collection box in the room provided by the proctor.
 Exam takers should make sure their exam ID is on their exam booklet along with any notes taken during the exam.
 They should then leave the room and exam area quietly, to go outside or down on the first floor of the law school.
 Students must not discuss the exam with anyone else, as other students might be taking it at a later date.